archipelagoing/ASRA/README.md

 - a working area for EvoNashMTL method design
 - a place to connect theory, implementation, and paper-writing artifacts

-It should not yet be treated as a polished benchmark release.
+It should not yet be treated as a polished benchmark release..